pip-services-infra/pip-clients-syslog-node/doc/NodeClientApiV1.md

 - message: string - descriptive message
 - details: Object - additional details that can help system administrators in troubleshooting

-### <a name="class2"></a> DataPage<SystemEventV1> class

-Represents a paged result with subset of requested SystemEventV1 objects

-**Properties:**
-- data: [SystemEventV1] - array of retrieved SystemEventV1 page
-- count: int - total number of objects in retrieved resultset

 ## <a name="interface"></a> IEventLogClientV1 interface

 If you are using Typescript, you can use IEventLogClientV1 as a common interface across all client implementations.